 Victorian decorative, cathedral, frosted & fancy glass gallery.

-Victorian glass makers introduced fancy window glass, also known as frosted glass, fancy or obscured glass.
+Victorian glass makers introduced ornate window glass, also known as frosted glass, fancy or obscured glass.
 It is made by etching, painting or embossing designs into the surface of the hot glass sheets.

-Many heritage buildings across the globe still contain some fine examples of these interesting, durable and varied glass patterns.
+Many heritage buildings across the globe still contain some fine examples of these interesting glass patterns.
 Using old archives, along with our team’s experience and trade contacts, this page is our attempt to record all of those early Victorian glass designs.
-The original scope of this article was to document Victorian and Edwardian glass textures but has since grown to also include glass patterns right up to modern times.

 Obscured Glass “has one side covered with an opaque film formed either by grinding the surface or by melting powdered glass upon it.
 The names for this glass seem to be used indiscriminately without reference.”
 1879